Department of Agricultural Sciences

 The Pirkle Engineering Technology Center provides specialized classrooms and an animal science research lab to service the Agricultural Sciences program with four additional support facilities with working laboratories.
 The Agriculture Center is home to the Indoor Arena, Meat Science Lab, Equine Science facilities, and a greenhouse.
 Nearby is the Horticulture Center with greenhouses and classroom.
 The William R. Harrell Engineering Technology Center provides excellent advanced teaching and research opportunities in the areas of power and machinery, electrification, geometrics, soil and water conservation, irrigation, drainage, landscaping, bio-fuels, and wood/metal construction and fabrication.
-The 1740-acre Gibbs Ranch is home to purebred and crossbred beef cattle herds and a meat goat flock, along with additional plant, soil, and animal resources used for instructional and research purposes.
+The 1740-acre Gibbs Ranch is home to purebred and crossbred beef cattle herds, a meat goat flock, and olive orchard, along with additional plant, soil, and animal resources used for instructional and research purposes.

 Approximately twenty percent of our population is involved in occupations directly related to agriculture.
 Sectors such as production, banking, marketing, teaching, processing, and service in governmental agencies rely on the productivity of modern agriculture in meeting the daily needs of society.

 The department is pleased to have various scholarships available to graduate students.
 Scholarships are usually one-time awards and are not automatically renewable.
 A student may reapply in subsequent years if eligibility requirements are met.
 Students MUST be registered for six or more hours in Agriculture or related courses each semester or forfeit the scholarship for that semester.

 The Scholarship4Kats program must be used to apply for departmental scholarships.
 Please note that application and admittance to the University is required prior to being able to access Scholarship4Kats.
-The program enables you to apply for all scholarships for which you are eligible, including those outside the Department of Agricultural Sciences.
+The program enables students to apply for all scholarships for which they are eligible, including those outside the Department of Agricultural Sciences.
 The deadline for departmental scholarships is November 1; non-departmental scholarship deadlines vary.